SyncfusionExamples/how-to-add-prefix-and-suffix-for-axis-label-in-Blazor-chart/README.md

 # How-to-add-prefix-and-suffix-for-axis-label-in-Blazor-chart

-[Blazor chart](https://www.syncfusion.com/blazor-components/blazor-charts) provides support to add prefix and suffix to axis labels.
-The [LabelFormat](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartAxis.html#Syncfusion_Blazor_Charts_ChartAxis_LabelFormat) property is used to add prefix and suffix to axis labels.
+This article explains how to add prefix and suffix to the axis labels in Blazor chart.

-Axis also supports custom label format using placeholders such as {value}K, where the value represents the axis label, for example, 20K.
+The [Blazor chart](https://www.syncfusion.com/blazor-components/blazor-charts) provides the support to format axis labels using global formatting options like 'N', 'C', and 'P' through the  [LabelFormat](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartAxis.html#Syncfusion_Blazor_Charts_ChartAxis_LabelFormat) property.
+Additionally, the axis supports the inclusion of prefixes and suffixes to the labels using placeholders such as ${value}K, where "value" represents the axis label, for instance, $20K.

 The following code Illustrates the custom label formatting support for axis label in Blazor chart.